emlid/emlid-docs/docs/reach/common/tutorials/tuning-lora.md

-#Tuning LoRa settings for RTK data collection with Reach
+#Tuning LoRa settings for RTK data collection

 ##Overview

 This guide explains how to tune LoRa radios on Reach base and rover for RTK.

 !!! tip ""
-	In [Base and rover setup video guide](https://youtu.be/4GfUDoDwEAE) we show recommended settings for LoRa.
+	In [Base and Rover setup video guide](https://youtu.be/4GfUDoDwEAE) we show recommended settings for LoRa.
 These settings should work well in most cases so check this video first.

 ## LoRa setup